Investigating the Impacts of Lifestyle, Attitudes and Built Environment on Recreational Biking in a Coastal City

 Bo Lan, UNC Highway Safety Research Center

-Libby Thomas, UNC Highway Safety Research Center
+Libby Thomas, University of North Carolina Highway Safety Research Center

-Jennifer Ziebarth, Fehr and Peers
+Jennifer Ziebarth, Fehr & Peers

 Rebecca Plevin, University of California, San Francisco

 Catherine Juillard, University of California, San Francisco